US Further Punishes Russia for Cyberattacks, Election Meddling

 Russia has largely ignored previous U.S. sanctions, which were narrower and primarily targeted individuals.

 "The economic consequences for Russia will be fairly minor: The Russian financial system is much more insulated from sanctions than it was in 2014, and new restrictions on sovereign debt don't extend to secondary markets.
-I suspect Moscow will respond reciprocally with diplomatic expulsions, but preserve political space for a bilateral summit, which the Kremlin places high value on," said Newlin at CSIS.
+I suspect Moscow will respond reciprocally with diplomatic expulsions, but preserve political space for a bilateral summit, which the Kremlin places high value on," said Newlin, of CSIS.

-"The Biden administration has reserved more punishing sanctions options in the event of further Russian aggression in Ukraine," added Newlin.
+"The Biden administration has reserved more punishing sanctions options in the event of further Russian aggression in Ukraine," Newlin added.
 "These could be an expansion of sovereign debt restrictions to secondary markets or measures targeting Russian state-owned companies and banks.
 Against the backdrop of Ukraine, today's measures also serve as a warning shot."

 Jankowicz said she agreed with that assessment, noting "the timing of this is pretty significant, because we've seen a buildup of Russian troops along the Ukrainian border, the most significant buildup since 2014."